Upper respiratory infection is among the most common reasons people seek medical attention and are the leading reason why people miss school or work.

 The respiratory tract is the pathway that carries air to the lungs.
 The lower respiratory tract consists of the lungs and windpipe, while the upper respiratory tract includes the nose, sinuses, throat (pharynx), and voice box (larynx).
 Although sinusitis, laryngitis, and strep throat are all infections of the upper respiratory tract, the term "upper respiratory infection" (URI) usually refers to acute viral respiratory infections such as the common cold or flu.

-URIs are among the most common reasons people seek medical attention and are the leading reason why people miss school or work.
 URIs are most commonly caused by viruses and can occur year-round, although most occur during the cold or rainy months in the winter.
 They are also very common among young children in daycare, as their immune systems are still developing.

 - Body aches

 - Ear fullness

 - Low-grade fever

 - Scratchy or sore throat